-In this school all classes have 1 hour of PE each week which may be divided or blocked together at each teacher's discretion.
-The Games, Outdoor and Adventure activities and Athletics strand are done at a time when it is hoped the weather will be fine and will allow the PE lessons to be based outside.

-We hold an Active Week annually whereby we introduce new physical activities to the pupils, eg tennis, tag rugby, athletics, boxing, cricket, Frisbee etc. We invite specialist coaches and try to include parents who have skills or interest in a particular sport.
+The Games, Outdoor and Adventure activities and Athletics strand are done at a time when it is hoped the weather will be fine and will allow the PE lessons to be based outside..
+We hold an Active Week annually whereby we introduce new physical activities to the pupils, eg tennis, tag rugby, frisbee boxing, badminton etc. We invite specialist coaches and try to include parents who have skills or interest in a particular sport.